veiraz/NineSevenThree/README.md

   * `col-two`
   * `col-three`

-* There's also the addition of a few shorthands, such as `col-one-third`, `col-half`, etc.
+* Few shorthands were added, like `col-half`, `col-one-third`, etc.
-* Also you no longer need to file under `col`
+* Also you no longer need to file columns under `col`
 * All styles has been ripped out.
-I will be adding them soon, but as of now, there are none
+I will be adding them soon, but as of now there are none
 * Updated dependencies
 * Other various cleanups